aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/headers-and-footers/get/_index.md

 weight: 40
 ---

-This REST API allows you to get a header/footer that is contained in a document.
+This REST API retrieves a Header or a Footer.

 ## REST API